 Post a question, submit a form

 and get free legal advice.

 Once hired, we will file your case the same day the contract is signed..

 You’ve got nothing to worry about.
 We will keep you updated with your case and let you know as soon as results are delivered.

-Fill out the contact form.
-Once you submit the completed form, the information submitted will be sent to an attorney at our firm, who will review it and get back to you via phone or email.
-We guarantee a 3-5 hour response time during normal business hours.
+Fill out the contact form to reach out to one of our eviction attorneys.
+Once you submit the completed form, the information submitted will be sent to an eviction lawyer at our firm, who will review it and get back to you via phone or email at the information provided.

 I cannot believe the amazing advice we were given with a simple phone call.
 Do yourself a favor and if you have any questions on the eviction process make sure you give them a call.
 You will not be disappointed.
 Amazing customer service and friendliness.
 HIGHLY RECOMMEND.

 Last year we had an issue with one of our tenants in Hialeah.
 Mr. Revah handled the process with ease and professionalism.
 Highly recommend!

 Philippe is an extraordinary attorney, who goes above and beyond all expectations.
 He is very astute and can answer almost all real estate related questions.
 I highly recommend him!

 Why Retain an Eviction Lawyer?